 IMPORTANT NOTE: Alberta Works funding for ESL and Academic Upgrading for Fall 2014 has been depleted.
-If you would like to explore funding for Winter 2015 must submit a NAIT Alberta Works Assessment form after September 22, 2014.
+If you would like to explore funding for Winter 2015 must submit a NAIT Alberta Works Assessment form.
 Once the assessment has been reviewed Student will be contacted to be booked an assessment appointment.

 Alberta Works Skills Investment Funding

 The Alberta Works Skills Investment program provides funding for Albertans in designated Full-Time and Part-Time programs.
 Learner eligibility is determined by Human Services criteria specific to each funding stream.
 Tuition, books and living allowance may be available for those who qualify.

 Students who wish to receive or continue their EI benefits while in school need to have their eligibility determined prior to attending school or their EI may be directly affected.

 Please Note - Alberta Works Skills Investment funding is limited, provided on a first come, first served basis and each eligible program has a limited number of seats.
 Funding must be approved prior to training start date therefore so Students must apply early with complete documentation or they will not be considered.

 Alberta Works Full-Time Income Support eligibility is determined by Human Services criteria.
 While attending a Human Services approved training program, individuals may be eligible for Income Support and Health Benefits.
 The amount of income support is determined by a financial needs assessment.